Kovack Advisors Inc. Decreases Stake in Photronics, Inc. (NASDAQ:PLAB)

 Kovack Advisors Inc. lowered its position in shares of Photronics, Inc. (NASDAQ:PLAB – Get Rating) by 69.9% in the third quarter, according to its most recent 13F filing with the SEC.
 The firm owned 22,150 shares of the semiconductor company’s stock after selling 51,400 shares during the quarter.
 Kovack Advisors Inc.’s holdings in Photronics were worth $324,000 as of its most recent filing with the SEC.

-Other institutional investors have also modified their holdings of the company.
-CWM LLC boosted its holdings in Photronics by 81.1% in the 3rd quarter.
-CWM LLC now owns 1,849 shares of the semiconductor company’s stock worth $27,000 after acquiring an additional 828 shares during the period.
+A number of other institutional investors have also modified their holdings of PLAB.
+CWM LLC grew its holdings in shares of Photronics by 81.1% during the 3rd quarter.
+CWM LLC now owns 1,849 shares of the semiconductor company’s stock worth $27,000 after purchasing an additional 828 shares during the period.
 Newbridge Financial Services Group Inc. purchased a new position in Photronics in the 3rd quarter worth approximately $34,000.
 Covestor Ltd boosted its holdings in Photronics by 587.5% in the 1st quarter.
 Covestor Ltd now owns 2,427 shares of the semiconductor company’s stock worth $41,000 after acquiring an additional 2,074 shares during the period.
 Federated Hermes Inc. boosted its holdings in Photronics by 77.5% in the 1st quarter.
 Federated Hermes Inc. now owns 2,798 shares of the semiconductor company’s stock worth $47,000 after acquiring an additional 1,222 shares during the period.
 Finally, Nisa Investment Advisors LLC purchased a new position in Photronics in the 2nd quarter worth approximately $51,000.
 Hedge funds and other institutional investors own 90.41% of the company’s stock.

 Photronics Stock Performance